“From said Square to the Palmyra Town Line going south; Elm Street.”

-Henry Clay Fuller and Mary Isabelle Linn married in 1874 and first lived at his Uncle Josiah Fuller’s former house on Elm Street as noted on the 1883 map above.
+Henry Clay Fuller (1854-1903) & Mary Isabelle Linn (1856-1933) married in 1874 and first lived at his Uncle Josiah Fuller’s former house on Elm Street as noted on the 1883 map above.
 Soon after 1896, they built their new home across the street which became known locally as the “Fuller Mansion”.
-Henry Fuller (1854-1903) is a son of James Fuller, Jr & Sarah Underwood.
-Mary Linn (1856-1933) is a daughter of Archibald Linn & Grace Wilson.
-Henry became the President of the newly formed Linn Manufacturing Company upon the death of Archibald Linn in 1889.
+Henry had become the President of the newly formed Linn Manufacturing Company upon the death of Archibald Linn in 1889.
+Henry is a son of James Fuller, Jr & Sarah Underwood and Mary is a daughter of Archibald Linn & Grace Wilson.